 Keep the Criticism Up

 The criticism of President Trump’s pandemic response is not to bash him and hurt his reelection chances (well, maybe a little).
-The primary purpose for keeping up the criticism is because it’s the only reason he’s taken any of the right action he has taken.
+The primary purpose for keeping up the criticism is because it’s the only reason he’s taken any of the minuscule right action he has taken.
 Look no further than the administration’s cockamamie move Friday to stop auxiliary funding for state and local coronavirus testing sites.

 What we do know is that legitimate, blistering criticism is the only thing that got Donald to change his mind, to correct his colossal blunder.